 2. Get the Qualifications

-Although many accountants are graduates, there are actually several ways into the profession – and a university education isn’t necessarily one of them.
+Although many accountants are graduates, there are actually several ways into the profession – and an accounting university education isn’t necessarily one of them.

 To become an accountant, you can pursue one of the following streams: